microsoft/vscode-docs/docs/python/editing.md

 | The path to the python interpreter is incorrect | Check the `pythonPath` setting. |
 | The formatter is not installed in the current environment | Open a command prompt, navigate to the location specified in the `pythonPath` setting, and run `pip install` for the formatter.
 | The path to the formatter is incorrect. | Check the value of the appropriate `python.formatting.<formatter>Path` setting. |
-| Custom arguments for the formatter are incorrect. | Check that the appropriate `python.formatting.<formatter>Path` setting does not contain arguments, and that `python.formatting.<formatter>Args` contains an array of individual argument items such as `"python.formatting.yapfArgs": ["--style", "{based_on_style: chromium, indent_width: 20}"]`.
+| Custom arguments for the formatter are incorrect. | Check that the appropriate `python.formatting.<formatter>Path` setting does not contain arguments, and that `python.formatting.<formatter>Args` contains an list of individual argument elements such as `"python.formatting.yapfArgs": ["--style", "{based_on_style: chromium, indent_width: 20}"]`.

 When using the black formatter, VS Code issues a the following warning when pasting code into the editor: **Black does not support the "Format Select" command.**